belodigital/screen-snap/README.md

 php artisan screen-snap:take
     --savePath= : Optional path to save the screenshots.
-If not provided, the configuration default path will be used --url= : URL to capture the screenshot, when capturing a single one --fileName= : Name of the file where the screenshot will be saved, when capturing a single one --stepsToReproduce= : JSON formatted string of steps to reproduce before taking the screenshot, when capturing a single one
+If not provided, the configuration default path will be used --url= : URL to capture the screenshot, when capturing a single one --fileName= : Name of the file where the screenshot will be saved, when capturing a single one.
+If a file with the same name already exists, it will be replaced
+    --stepsToReproduce= : JSON formatted string of steps to reproduce before taking the screenshot, when capturing a single one
     --data= : JSON data or file path for batch screenshot capture --loginUsername= : Username for login